-- Income/expenses from free of charge receipt/use of certain goods by State and municipal health care institutions during the quarantine period shall be excluded from CIT base calculation for 2020.
+- Income/expenses from free of charge receipt/use of certain goods by state and municipal health care institutions during the quarantine period shall be excluded from the corporate income tax (CIT) base calculation for 2020.

-- Exemption from Unified Social Contribution for certain individual entrepreneurs for March, April and May 2020.
+- Exemption from unified social contribution (USC) for certain individual entrepreneurs for March, April, and May 2020.

 - Exemption from land tax and tax on real estate for March 2020.

-- From March 17, 2020 to the last day of the month in which the quarantine restrictions end the import and supply of medicine, medical goods and medical equipment needed for performing measures against COVID-19, is temporarily exempt from VAT and customs duty (for customs duty to June 30, 2020).
-The list of medicines and medical equipment is defined by the Government. Сustoms clearance procedures should be carried out with priority.
+- From 17 March 2020, to the last day of the month in which the quarantine restrictions end, the import and supply of medicine, medical goods, and medical equipment needed for performing measures against COVID-19 is temporarily exempt from value-added tax (VAT) and customs duty (for customs duty to 30 June 2020).
+The list of medicines and medical equipment is defined by the government.